yugyesh/smart_advertisement_in_us/readme.md

 A visa consultant specialize in visa consultation to Indian citizens wants to purchase bill board in airports.
 However they want select which state airports to target and their names.

-- Find the state with higher indain travellers
+- Find the state with higher indian travellers

 ```
 SELECT DISTINCT a.name as airport_name